sahilrajput03/sahilrajput03/diet-plan.md

 - **Banana shake**
   - Procedure:
     - Mixerblender, milk, sugar, banana, almonds, peanut butter (optional) and blend for 2 times each for 30 second.

-- **🍞 Bread Recepies**
-  - Bread with butter
-  - bread with ghee
-  - bread with peanutbutter + milk
-  - bread with ketup + milk

 - **OFFICE EATABLE STUFF**